The light bulb

 There are a number of swimming apps available on the iTunes store.
 Look through and you start to notice that each app is dedicated to the specific user.
 This is great for professional and individual swimmers but not for a club.
-The information gets stored onto the app and that’s where it ends.
+The information gets stored on the app and that’s where it ends.

-I wanted to create an app and a system that will enhance communication between the swimmer and coach, whilst providing swimmers a digital solution to track their progress in the water.
+I wanted to create an app and a system that will enhance communication between the swimmer and coach, whilst providing swimmers with a digital solution to track their progress in the water.

-I’ve had issues working with one off freelancers in the past.
+I’ve had issues working with one-off freelancers in the past.
 Awarding my work to a company allowed me to work with a number of departments (Account management, development and tech support), time lined project plans and daily communication via Skype.

 Communication and explanation of the brief to the company was also a challenge that I didn’t think about.
-This process of communicating the brief took 1 month to get right, as a language barrier, swimming jargon and time zones proved to be a challenge for the team and I.
+This process of communicating the brief took 1 month to get right, as a language barrier, swimming jargon and time zones proved to be a challenge for the team and me.

 With the scope of work increasing and upgrades necessary to bring the application up to iOS7 standards, finance became an issue.
 I don’t have a trust fund, I don’t have wealthy parents; I just had my small amount of savings and a credit card.
-Credit card is now maxed and most of my monthly pay from my current job had been put towards this project for a number of months now.
+Credit card is now maxed and most of my monthly payments from my current job had been put towards this project for a number of months now.
 Nights out with the boys, shopping and even feeding myself became a sacrifice to get this dream a reality.
-Personally I would like to thank my partner for helping me during this time, it’s been a strain especially financially and emotionally on our relationship.
+Personally, I would like to thank my partner for helping me during this time, it’s been a strain especially financially and emotionally on our relationship.